Walter Lang

-Walter Lang (August 10, 1896 – February 7, 1972) was an American film director.
+Walter Richard Lang (August 10, 1896 – February 7, 1972) was an American film director.

 Early life

-Walter Lang was born in Tennessee.
+Walter Lang was born in Memphis, Tennessee.
 As a young man he went to New York City where he found clerical work at a film production company.
 The business piqued his artistic instincts and he began learning the various facets of filmmaking and eventually worked as an assistant director.
 However, Lang also had ambitions to be a painter and left the United States for a time to join the great gathering of artists and writers in the Montparnasse Quarter of Paris, France.
 Things did not work out as Lang hoped and he eventually returned home and to the film business.

 Career

 In 1925, Walter Lang directed his first silent film, The Red Kimono.
 In the mid-1930s, he was hired by 20th Century Fox where, as a director, he "painted" a number of the spectacular colorful musicals for which Fox Studios became famous for producing during the 1940s.
-One of Lang's most recognized films is the lavish adaptation of Rodgers and Hammerstein's musical The King and I (1956) for which he was nominated for the Academy Award for Directing. and his star, Yul Brynner, won the Oscar for Best Actor in a role he immortalized.
-Another is State Fair, also a Rodgers and Hammerstein classic, which was shown to WW2 servicemen around the world in the last months of the war.
+One of Lang's most recognized films is the lavish adaptation of Rodgers and Hammerstein's musical The King and I (1956) for which he was nominated for the Academy Award for Best Director and his star, Yul Brynner, won the Academy Award for Best Actor.
+Another is State Fair, also a Rodgers and Hammerstein classic, which was shown to servicemen around the world in the last months of World War II.

 For his contribution to the motion picture industry, Walter Lang has a star on the Hollywood Walk of Fame at 6520 Hollywood Blvd.